agstub/subglacial-inversion/README.md

 Author: Aaron Stubblefield (Columbia University, LDEO).

 # Overview
-This program inverts for (1) basal velocity anomaly "w", (2) the basal friction field "beta", or (3) the sub-shelf melt rate "m" given the observed surface elevation change "h_obs" by solving a least-squares minimization problem
+This program inverts for (1) basal velocity anomaly "w" and (2) the basal drag coefficient "beta" given the observed surface elevation change "h_obs" by solving a least-squares minimization problem

 The main model assumptions are (1) Newtonian viscous ice flow, (2) a linear basal sliding law, and (3) that all fields are small perturbations of a simple shear background flow.
 These assumptions allow for efficient solution of the forward
 model: 2D (map-plane) Fourier transforms and convolution in time are the main operations.
-See notes.tex (in *notes* directory) for a description of the model and numerical method.
+The model and numerical method are described in a forthcoming manuscript.

 # Dependencies
 ## Required dependencies